gourmet organic garlic

 Maintaining top quality requires care and attention.
 Weeding is important as garlic does not like competition.
 Watering and not watering, harvesting on time and curing properly are all important for producing bulbs with good keeping qualities.

-The information on this web page has been summarized on two printer friendly pages.
+The information on this web page and the Curing Garlic web page has been summarized on three printer friendly pages.

 Soil Preparation

 Garlic will grow under a wide variety of soil conditions.
 It is said to prefer free draining loam with lots of organic matter.
-Building up your soil with green manures as part of your normal crop rotation is good practice.
+Building up your soil with green manure cover crops as part of your normal crop rotation is good practice.
+We like to get most of our amendments into the soil before planting.
+Compost and composted manure are popular choices.
+We have used a number of different amendments permitted under the Canadian Organic Regime.

 When to Plant Garlic

 In Canada most varieties of garlic, under most conditions, do best when planted in the fall.
-The timing of fall planting should be such that the roots have a chance to develop and the tops do not break the surface before winter.
-We have planted in the spring with mixed results.
+The timing of fall planting should be such that the roots have a chance to develop and the tops do not break the surface before winter, about three weeks before the ground freezes.
+In some regions spring planting is traditional.
+Although we have planted in the spring with good results our short growing season means that the garlic is not ready for harvest in time to ship for planting.
+Spring planted garlic matures later than fall planted.
+We make an exception for the Creole garlics as Henry has found that they do much better for him when they are planted in the spring.

 Tip – In Warmer Climates Store Your Hardneck Garlic in a Cool Spot Before Planting